fbpx

 Interior trends often mirror gardening trends, especially when it comes to color.
 This year is no different.
 Earlier years have been dominated by neutral colors and muted tones, particularly beige and grey.
 As is the case with many trends, the opposite is now in fashion – brighter is better.

-This is not only true of single colors but the look of your garden as a whole.
+This is true not only of single colors but also of the look of your garden as a whole.
 It seems the more bright colors you can place together, the better.
 This follows the maximalism trend of last year, throwing out the uniformity of neutral gardens and injecting some character and personality.

 House plant in hanging macrame holder